Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

 Gulls are by far the most abundant birds on the lake.
 As hard as I scanned the colonies of Red-billed gulls, I couldn’t spot any adult Black-billed gulls.
 There were a few juveniles with mottled plumage and black-red bills and feet that could’ve belonged to either species.
 Juvenile birds are difficult to identify unless you are quite familiar with the species.
 However, since all of the adults I could see were Red-billed gulls, I assumed the juveniles were as well.

 Despite my poor luck with New Zealand’s most threatened gull species, I did manage to spot another threatened endemic – New Zealand dabchick, also known as New Zealand grebe or Weweia.
+This tiny, secretive diver surfaced only briefly between long dives, vanishing again almost before I could lift my camera.

 New Zealand dabchick on lake Rotorua